-Both CD Specials are also available as IRAs (Traditional, Roth, CESA), earning the same APYs with the same funding requirements.
-The addition 0.05% and 0.10% rate increases also apply.
+The Jumbo CD is also available as an IRA (Traditional, Roth, CESA), earning the same APY with the same funding requirements.

-According to CSR, the Early Withdrawal Penalty for the 9-month CD Special is $50 + three months interest, and $50 + six months interest for the 15-month CD Special.
+According to CSR, the Early Withdrawal Penalty is $50 + six months interest on the amount being withdrawn.

-Headquartered in Columbia, Missouri, Providence Bank’s market area includes Missouri and southern Illinois (St. Louis metro area).
+Headquartered in Columbia, Missouri, Providence Bank’s market area includes the Missouri counties of Boone, Callaway, Camden, Cole, Lincoln, Miller, and St. Charles, and St. Clair County in southern Illinois (St. Louis metropolitan area).

-Opening a CD Special must be done at any of Missouri branches located in Columbia (2), Elsberry, Jefferson City (3), Lake Saint Louis, Osage Beach, Saint Charles, Saint Peters, and Winfield, or the Fairview Heights, Illinois branch.
-While Providence Bank has an online application, CDs cannot be opened online at this time.
+Opening the 30-month CD must be done at any of the 12 Missouri branches located in Columbia (2), Elsberry, Jefferson City (3), Lake Saint Louis, Osage Beach, Saint Charles, St. Louis, St. Peters, and Winfield, or the Fairview Heights, Illinois branch.
+While Providence Bank does have an online application, CDs cannot be opened online at this time.

-Providence Bank has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 9.18% (excellent) based on December 31, 2016 data.
-Providence Bank has an excellent capitalization level (15.66%), the result of holding $940.76 million in assets with $147.36 million in equity.
+Providence Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 5.21% (excellent) based on September 30, 2018 data.
+In the past year, Providence Bank has increased its total non-brokered deposits by 3.04 million, an above average annual growth rate of 0.42%.
 Please refer to our financial overview of Providence Bank (FDIC Certificate # 1643) for more details.

 How the CDs Compare

-When compared to the 210 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available within its market area, Providence Bank’s 9-month CD Special base APY currently ranks first.
+When compared to similar length-of-term CDs tracked by DepositAccounts.com that are available within its market area, Providence Bank’s 30-month Jumbo CD APY currently ranks third, regardless of minimum deposit.

 The above rates are accurate as of 12/21/2018.